thoughtspot/thoughtspot.github.io/_release/fixed.md

 - The date format in a PDF is not correct for the user's locale.

-- Various display issues with Admin Portal.
+- Various display issues with Admin Console.

 - Periodic backups fail after upgrade.